BillJr99/digitalsignaturepodcast/_activities/2022-07-19-zeroknowledge.md

 What secrets could you exchange this way besides flipping a coin?
 Modify this program to implement a protocol of your own design.

+Also, if you recall, we sent a custom random string to be hashed along with the coin toss in the Python program.
+Why could we not just hash "Heads" or "Tails" by itself?
+How might this have been used for cheating if we had not included some random string (sometimes called a "salt" because it is a sort of seasoning infused into the data)?
 ### The Finished Project

 Here's my finished product, available at [https://www.billmongan.com/minizeroknowledgecoinflip/](https://www.billmongan.com/minizeroknowledgecoinflip/):